 Report honour-based abuse or violence

-Honour-based abuse or violence is any practice used to control behaviour within families to protect perceived cultural and religious beliefs and/or honour.
+Honour-based abuse (HBA) or violence (HBV) is any practice used to control behaviour within families to protect perceived cultural and religious beliefs and/or honour.
 It is a violation of human rights and is a serious crime.

 Examples of honour-based abuse includes: